sosehov/LightBnB/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.

+## Getting Started

+1. Clone this repository onto your local device.
+1. Install dependencies using the `npm install` command.
+1. Start the web server using the `npm run local` command.
+The app will be served at <http://localhost:3000/>.
+(You may need to have npx installed first. `npm install -g npx`)
+1. Go to <http://localhost:3000/> in your browser.

+## Dependencies

+- Express 4.17.1
+- Bcrypt 3.0.6
+- Cookie-session 1.3.3
+- Nodemon 1.19.1
+- pg 8.13.3